strimzi/awesome-strimzi/README.md

 - *[Strimzi Quick Start Guide](https://strimzi.io/quickstarts/)* – A walkthrough to deploy and start using Strimzi on Kubernetes.

-### Articles & Blog Posts
+### Articles and Blog Posts

 Community-authored content covering use cases, deep-dives, and technical walkthroughs:

 *Contributions are welcome!*

-### Talks & Presentations
+### Talks and Presentations

 Conference talks, meetup sessions, and webinars featuring Strimzi:

-*Contributions are welcome!*
+- *[Strimzi Presentations](https://strimzi.io/presentations/)* - The official Strimzi page with demos and presentations.

-### Libraries & SDKs
+### Libraries and SDKs

 Community-supported code helping integrate or extend Strimzi/Kafka:

 *Contributions are welcome!*

-### Tools & Utilities
+### Tools and Utilities

-Command-line tools, dashboards, configuration utilities, etc.:
+Command-line tools, dashboards, configuration utilities:

 *Contributions are welcome!*

 ### Integrations

-How Strimzi works alongside other platforms, frameworks, or tools:
+How Strimzi works alongside other platforms, frameworks, and tools:

 *Contributions are welcome!*

-### Community Examples & Demos
+### Community Examples and Demos

-Real-world setups, proofs-of-concept, sample projects demonstrating Strimzi in action:
+Real-world setups, proofs of concept, and sample projects demonstrating Strimzi in action:

 *Contributions are welcome!*

-### Learning & Tutorials
+### Learning and Tutorials

-Structured and guided resources for learning Strimzi, workshops, and self-paced tutorials:
+Workshops, self-paced tutorials, and other structured learning resources for Strimzi:

 *Contributions are welcome!*